MOS Technology 6502: Moving to NMOS

-There were two significant advances that arrived in the market just as the 6502 was being designed that provided significant cost reductions.
+Two significant advances arrived in the market just as the 6502 was being designed that provided significant cost reductions.
 The first was the move to depletion-load NMOS.
-The 6800 used an early NMOS process that required three supply voltages, but one of the chip's features was an onboard voltage doubler that allowed a single +5 V supply be used for +5, −5 and +12 V internally, as opposed to other chips of the era like the Intel 8080 that required three separate supply pins.
-While this feature reduced the complexity of the power supply and pin layout, it still required separate power rails to the various gates on the chip, driving up complexity and size.
+The 6800 used an early NMOS process, enhancement mode, that required three supply voltages.
+One of the 6800's headlining features was an onboard voltage doubler that allowed a single +5 V supply be used for +5, −5 and +12 V internally, as opposed to other chips of the era like the Intel 8080 that required three separate supply pins.
+While this feature reduced the complexity of the power supply and pin layout, it still required separate power line to the various gates on the chip, driving up complexity and size.
 By moving to the new depletion-load design, a single +5 V supply was all that was needed, eliminating all of this complexity.

-A further practical advantage was that the clock signal for earlier CPUs had to be strong enough to survive all the dissipation as it traveled through the circuits, which almost always required a separate external chip that could supply a powerful signal.
-With the reduced power requirements of NMOS, the clock could be moved onto the chip, simplifying the overall computer design.
+A further advantage was that depletion-load designs used less power while switching, thus running cooler and allowing higher operating speeds.
+Another practical offshoot is that the clock signal for earlier CPUs had to be strong enough to survive all the dissipation as it traveled through the circuits, which almost always required a separate external chip that could supply a powerful signal.
+With the reduced power requirements of depletion-load design, the clock could be moved onto the chip, simplifying the overall computer design.
 These changes greatly reduced complexity and the cost of implementing a complete system.